liz-in-tech/blog/src/posts/llm/022_llamaindex_graphrag.md

   - LlamaIndex
 ---
 # LlamaIndex + GraphRAG + Ollama + Neo4j
+- Improvements in the Official Implementation
+- Overall Process
+- Code Implementation
 <!-- more -->
 ## 1. Improvements in the Official Implementation
 - Replace the OpenAI model with the local Ollama model